Bylaws

 9.04.
 Membership Committee.

-2. The Membership Committee shall consist of three (3) Voting Active Members including two (2) members from the Board of Directors and one (1) from the General Membership.
+2. The Membership Committee shall consist of at least three (3) Voting Active Members including two (2) members from the Board of Directors and one (1) from the General Membership.
+At least 25% of members will be from general membership recruited through a formal Request for Applications.

 9.05.
 Education Committee.

-1. The Education Committee will be charged with organizing the annual Post-Graduate Course at the American College of Chest Physicians Annual Meeting as well as developing additional enduring educational resources beneficial to the General Membership.
+1. The Education Committee will be charged with organizing educational events other than the Annual Meeting as well as developing additional enduring educational resources beneficial to the General Membership.

 9.06.
 Research Committee.